Fairy houses: Environmental impact

 Some environmentalists worry that the creation of fairy houses contributes to the destruction of local environments, as creators may harvest plants, including slow-growing plants like mosses or lichens, for decorative or structural uses.
-Other critics are concerned that fairy houses may be made out of non-compostable or natural materials, leading to plastic, glass, and other pollutants being introduced to natural spaces.
+Other critics are concerned that fairy houses may be made out of non-compostable or artificial materials, leading to plastic, glass, and other pollutants being introduced to natural spaces.

 Fairy house trails may also have a negative impact on natural spaces, as increased visitors to an area can result in vandalism, littering, soil compaction and erosion, and destruction of plant life.